cucumber/docs/content/docs/gherkin/reference.md

 ## Background

-Occasionally you'll find yourself repeating the same `Given` steps in all of the scenarios in a `Feature` or `Rule`.
+Occasionally you'll find yourself repeating the same `Given` steps in all of the scenarios in a `Feature`.

 Since it is repeated in every scenario, this is an indication that those steps are not *essential* to describe the scenarios; they are *incidental details*.
 You can literally move such `Given` steps to the background, by grouping them under a `Background` section.